-Air quality: Though no overall short-term risk was identified (limited data) for inhalable coarse particulate matter less than 10 micrometers in diameter (PM{1.0}) and for inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}), the area is a dusty desert environment and conditions may vary.
-PM10 and PM{2.5}, exposures may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10), the PM10 overall short-term risk was 'Low'.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}), the PM{2.5} overall short-term risk was 'Low'.
+However, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
 For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-Although most effects from exposure to particulate matter should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation during their time at Kala-Gush-La-Gham and vicinity that includes Mehtar Lam, Nadji, and Xio Haq.
-Personnel who reported with symptoms or required treatment while at this site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).
+For burn pits, although no data were available to specifically characterize the short-term risk for PM10 and for PM{2.5}, there were burn pits utilized at or around FOB Lagman, FOB Mizan, and FOB Sweeney - see Section 10.7.
+For burn pits, exposures may vary, and exposure to high levels of PM10 and to PM{2.5} in the smoke may also result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups while at this site.
+Although most short-term health effects from exposure to particulate matter and burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation during their time at FOB Lagman and vicinity.
+Personnel who reported with symptoms or required treatment while at this site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of